Fejcvk/snake-in-the-box/README.md

 ```

 ### Installation
-Run script setup.sh which will create necessary virtual environment for python and create NumPy library
+Run script setup.sh which will create necessary virtual environment for python and import NumPy library

 ### Usage
 In order to enter virtual environment pleae enter this into terminal